 The Board has determined, after considering all of the relevant facts and circumstances, that Messrs.
 Gabrys, Greene, Miller, Parker, Stanage, Tredwell and Valenti, and Ms. Gougarty are "independent" from management in accordance with the Nasdaq listing standards and the Company's Corporate Governance Guidelines.
 To be considered independent, the Board must determine that a director does not have any direct or indirect material relationships with the Company and must meet the criteria for independence set forth in the Company's Corporate Governance Guidelines.
 With respect to Mr. Valenti who during a portion of 2018 also served as a member of the board of directors of Horizon Global Corporation ("Horizon"), which was a subsidiary of the Company that became an independent public company pursuant to a spin-off that was effective as of June 30, 2015, the Board determined that his prior service on the board of directors of Horizon does not impair his independence after giving consideration to the transitional relationships between the companies that were put in place in connection with the spin-off, including pursuant to a Separation and Distribution Agreement, a Tax Sharing Agreement, an Employee Matters Agreement, a Transition Services Agreement and a Noncompetition and Nonsolicitation Agreement.
-With respect to Mr. Tredwell, the Board Industrial Partners, L.P. (in an amount less than \$120,000).
+With respect to Mr. Tredwell, the Board considered that the Company has agreed to pay certain fees related to an ongoing environmental matter to Heartland Industrial Partners, L.P. (in an amount less than \$120,000).